-Figure 1: Study area and locations of the eight prefecture capitals used for reconstruction of drought and flood (a, b).
-Study sites in previous work (Central Meteorological Bureau, 1981) are marked as red points in (b).
-The inset in (a) indicates the relative location of the study area in China, drought and flood index series in North China (the Yellow River and the North China Plain, 1470-2000), the Asian Monsoon Index series, and the chronologies of strong ENSO events.
+Figure 1: Study area and locations of the eight prefecture capitals used for reconstruction of drought and flood (a, a, b).
+The green points in (b) represent the sites first reconstructed in this study, and study sites in previous work (Central Meteorological Bureau, 1981) are marked as red points in (b).
+The inset (a), in (a) indicates the relative location of the study area in China.